The predefined households don’t match the averages in this other source I found! This is all wrong!

 “Oh, I haven’t watched TV in ages, my TV satisfaction is 0.
 I would gain (1 * 1 weight) utility from watching TV.
 My stomach is 50% full, so eating a full meal which provides 100% fullness would result in 150% fullness, which has a utility of (-0.5 * 10 weight) from eating.
 I’ll watch TV.”

 If the person has to chose between TV, eating and work, then the calculation is the same as above, but now the work has an utility of (1 * 1000 weight), which trumps everything.
 So the essentials like work and sleep have time limits to make sure that they provide a rough structure for the life and trump everything, and the rest gets executed as dictated by desires.

 What is the development status?

-The Load Profile Generator is still in beta.
+The Load Profile Generator is actively used in research and thus new features appear whenever I need them for my research projects.
 The program itself is mostly feature complete, but there might still be some bugs left.